cyclus/cyclus.github.com/source/cep/cep6.rst

 <https://github3py.readthedocs.org/en/master/>`_ in conjunction with a standard
 style can allow for the automation of otherwise repetitive and time consuming tasks.
 A chief use case is the generation of release notes.
-Specifically, if every pull request that enables a major and minor feature can be identified and a summary statement extracted, then the task of writing release notes becomes much simpler.
+Specifically, if every PR that enables a major and minor feature can be identified and a summary statement extracted, then the task of writing release notes becomes much simpler.
 This proposal enables such tools to be constructed and utilized.